eveld/git-fundamentals/WRITING.md

 Before you can commit changes, you need to **stage** them.
 The staging area (also called the "index") is like a preparation area for your next commit.
+Think of it as a draft: you can add changes, review them, and adjust before making them permanent.

+Why have this extra step?
+It gives you control.
+You might change five files but only want to commit three related ones.
+The staging area lets you be selective about what goes into each commit.

 ## Task